Michał Szromnik

-Michał Szromnik (born 4 March 1993) is a Polish professional footballer who plays as a goalkeeper for I liga club Śląsk Wrocław.
+Michał Szromnik (born 4 March 1993) is a Polish professional footballer who plays as a goalkeeper for Ekstraklasa club Śląsk Wrocław.
 He has previously played for Arka Gdynia, Bytovia Bytów, Odra Opole, Górnik Zabrze and Scottish club Dundee United.

 Club career

 Born in Gdańsk, Szromnik began his career with local regional league club Gedania Gdańsk.
 He joined Arka Gdynia in 2009 and was promoted to their first team squad a year later.
 He joined Scottish Premiership side Dundee United in July 2014, signing a three-year contract.
 He made his first team debut for the club in February 2015, but was sent off in his second appearance.
 At the end of the 2015–16 season, Szromnik left United by mutual consent.
 He returned to Poland, signing for I liga club Bytovia Bytów in July 2016.
 He then joined Odra Opole in June 2018.
 In July 2019, he joined Chrobry Głogów on a one-year contract.
 On 4 July 2020, he signed a two-year contract with Śląsk Wrocław.
 On 13 July 2023, Szromnik joined another Ekstraklasa outfit Górnik Zabrze on a two-year deal.
 On 23 June 2025, Szromnik returned to Śląsk Wrocław, now in the I liga, on a two-year contract.